 How Do I Care for a Bridge?

 Maintaining a Bridge is not far from normal dental health care.
 You should brush and floss teeth as normal and continue to meet your dentist for a regular check-up & clean appointment every 6 months.
-The only additional care that will be required for your Bridge is using a different kind of floss called “Super Floss”.
-Super Floss is specifically designed to get underneath the Pontic of the Bridge.
+The only extra care your bridge needs is a special type of floss called “Super Floss.”
+Super Floss is designed to clean underneath the pontic of the bridge.

 How Do I Care for a Bridge?